×

 We asked people if there is a lot of crime.
 They answered:

 "Iceland is generally considered to be a very safe country, with low levels of crime.
 Violent crime is rare, and property crime is relatively low.
-However, there has been an increase in drug-related crime in recent years, as well as a rise in white-collar crime," said one expat who made the move to Iceland.
+However, there has been an increase in drug-related crime in recent years, as well as a rise in white-collar crime," commented one expat who made the move to Iceland.

 Is there a lot of diversity?
 Are people in Iceland accepting of differences?

 "Iceland is a diverse country with a population that is accepting of differences.
 The country is home to people from many different backgrounds, including those of European, African, and Asian descent.
 Icelanders are known for their open-mindedness and tolerance of different cultures, religions, and lifestyles.
-This acceptance of diversity has been a part of Icelandic culture for centuries, and continues to be a defining characteristic of the country today," commented one expat who made the move to Iceland.
+This acceptance of diversity has been a part of Icelandic culture for centuries, and continues to be a defining characteristic of the country today," remarked one expat who made the move to Iceland.

 Get Quote